-- Wash your hands often or use hand sanitizers regularly
+- Wash your hands often or use an alcohol-based hand sanitizer

 - Avoid touching your eyes, nose and mouth

 People who have chronic bronchitis or asthma sometimes develop acute bronchitis.
-In these cases, the acute bronchitis is most likely a complication of their existing condition, and not caused by an infectious virus, so it's less likely to be contagious.
+In these cases, the acute bronchitis is most likely a complication of the existing condition.
+This type of bronchitis is not caused by an infectious virus, so it's less likely to be contagious.